 This tree has a very supple consciousness and while it is working with solid bark, it is still fluid enough to be giving a real-time eye to the squirrel who has been scrambling about him for some time!

 I’ve diagrammed these images for you, at the bottom of this blog.

 I very much enjoy photographing London Plane Trees, for they are trees of great character.
 The walkways in New York City’s Central Park are lined with them.
 They are good-natured, social trees with a good sense of humor that often has a city-dweller’s sharp edge.
 It’s fun to visit with these trees – to come into resonance with them and to gradually merge into their own individual worlds.

 Having a limited canvas, as the London Plane Trees develop their personalities they grow very subtle images that have merged parts.
 The resulting complexity becomes highly artistic.
 The closest similarity in our human world might be the works of Picasso, during the period in which he was breaking with perspective and showed faces in profile and full frontal in the same space.

 Below are two diagrams of this tree, with the various images the tree spirit has drawn graphed out for you.

-London Plane Trees are a hybrid maple that was first popularized, in England, in the 1660s.
+London Plane Trees are a hybrid – a cross between the Oriental plane and the American sycamore that was first popularized, in England, in the 1660s.
 They are excellent city trees, able to withstand drought, heavy pruning to configure to city demands – and yet offering back excellent pollution control.
 They have beautiful mottled bark on a thick trunk and they provide wonderful shade in the summer.
 Some large cities in Europe and the U.S.A. have stands or alleys of these trees.
 New York City has thousands lining its older streets and parks.
 Many have very visible personalities, as these friendly trees enjoy identifying with the life forms around them.